 Given this overarching philosophy, it is not surprising that one of the first things Mr. Gutierrez did when he got to SVC was a “risk assessment” — a process which helped him identify potential hazards and risk factors.
 He also reviewed a campus assessment performed in May 2018 by Global Guardian, a nationally-recognized security firm.
 Collectively, these two evaluations have provided him with a good springboard from which to operate.
-“We look at the big picture and zero in on the priorities which will be most beneficial,” he said.
+“We looked at the big picture and zeroed in on the priorities which would be most beneficial,” he said.

 Mr. Gutierrez is a big believer in collaborative effort, something which served him well during his three decades in law enforcement.
-He has established a working relationship with the campus security director at neighboring JSerra High School, will be working closely with the Resource Officer assigned to us by the O.C.
-Sheriff’s Department, has plans to establish a network of security directors at neighboring businesses and organizations, and will be meeting with San Juan Capistrano city staff members.
+He has established a working relationship with the campus security director at neighboring JSerra High School, is working closely with the Resource Officer assigned to us by the O.C.
+Sheriff’s Department, has established a network of security directors at neighboring businesses and organizations, and meets with San Juan Capistrano city staff members.
 He also envisions building a volunteer team within the SVC community to help bolster security at school events, such as athletic games.

-Because several security enhancements were underway prior to Mr. Gutierrez joining our staff, he will also be involved in implementing those initiatives, some of which include:
+Mr. Gutierrez has also be involved in implementing several other initiatives, some of which include:

 HERO Curriculum – SVC has purchased this program to help train students how to respond in the case of an active shooter.
 The goal is for students to understand how to respond instinctively if the worst should happen.

 Campus Access – The front entry gate is the only point of access to SVC during the school day.
 Every other exterior door is locked down.
-Visitor management software and a buzzer/intercom are being added to provide an additional layer of protection at the front gate.
-The preschool entrance will have a similar intercom/video system in place.
+Visitor management software and a buzzer/intercom has been added to provide an additional layer of protection at the front gate.
+The preschool entrance has a similar intercom/video system in place.

 Surveillance – Up to 8 security cameras will be installed at various points on our campus.
 The camera system will be tied to key individual’s smartphones (including Mr. Gutierrez) and desktops, so personnel can monitor all points of our campus at all times.